grumdrig/slog/README.md

 Start at level 0.
 None of the external calls work except initialize() and startGame().
 Give character 8 points to assign to stats via initialize() also set the race and class slots.
 Then call startGame().

+### Proficiency

+Weapon types:
+0. Clubs
+1. Blades
+2. Bows

+Choose?
+Or determined by race?
+The latter I guess.

+Weapons numbered to that `N % 3` is the weapon type.

 Nomenclature